lost-RD/HTMXxAppwrite-Todo/README.md

    - users.write

 6. Note down the following values:
-   - Project ID
+   - Project ID (Found in Project Settings > General)
-   - API Key
+   - API Key (The one you just created)
-   - Database ID
+   - Database ID (Found in Databases > Your Database)
-   - Collection ID
+   - Collection ID (Found in Databases > Your Database > Collections)

+Note: The application will automatically create any required attributes in the collection when it first starts up.

 ## Security Model